-5 Signs You're Slowly Losing Interest In Your Partner, No Matter How Much You Deny It
+5 Signs You're Losing Interest In Him, So You Might As Well End It

 Losing interest in a partner can be just as difficult a loss as realizing that your partner isn't involved in the relationship anymore.
 Whichever way you want to cut it, the relationship has taken a major hit, and both of you are going to feel the impact.
 Recognizing the signs you're losing interest in him can lead to feelings of guilt or remorse, but it's important not to assign fault for why the relationship ended.
 There are reasons you lost interest, and both parties share responsibility.

 If you recognize that you are losing interest in your partner, then you need to think long and hard about where you want the relationship to go.
 Do you think that you can recover from this and reconnect with your partner again?
 Or would the more respectful and healing route be to break up and allow both of you to move on?
 There are no right or wrong answers, and you are really the only one who can decide what you want to do.
 Both ways forward require a lot of work, whether that is work reinvesting in your relationship or work moving on.

 If one of the following statements resonates with you, then you know it's time to make some hard choices:

 1. You Don't Want To Make Time For Them

 At the beginning of the relationship, you weren't even aware that you needed to make time for your partner.
 Being with them flowed easily, and you looked forward to the weeknights and weekends you would spend together.
 Entire lengths of time would evaporate easily, and you'd often stay up chatting long into the night.